galaxyproject/training-material/topics/statistics/tutorials/FNN/tutorial.md

 multiplication by the derivative value; calculating the error values in two (or more) layers before the output layer requires 2 (or more) multiplication by the derivative values.
 If these derivative values are small, as could be the case for the Sigmoid function, the product of multiple small values will result in a *very* small value (e.g. 0.001).
-Since these error values decide the updates for biases and weights, this means the update to biases and weights in layers closer to the input layer will bevery small, slowing the learning algorithm to a halt.
+Since these error values decide the updates for biases and weights, this means the update to biases and weights in layers closer to the input layer will be very small, slowing the learning algorithm to a halt.
 This phenomenon is known as the *vanishing gradient* problem and is the reason Sigmoid function cannot be used in very deep networks (And why ReLU is so popular in deep networks).